I write on many sports-related topics—mainly basketball, since I played in college.

 The Fantasy Draft

 When we sign up for a fantasy league, before we can start taking on our friends and hitting the waiver wire, we have to master the art of The Fantasy Draft.
 This is where we develop our strategy, figure out which star players we want to target and which unknown sleeper picks are going to have a breakout year.
 The Fantasy Draft can be performed in numerous formats, which differ by sport.
 But the most thrilling of all is the live, snake draft, which is the most similar to a real sports draft that occurs in professional leagues like the NBA and NFL.
-We determine the draft order, and take turns picking from the entire pool of players until our rosters are filled out and we're ready for world (Fantasy Sports) domination.
+We determine the draft order and take turns picking from the entire pool of players until our rosters are filled out and we're ready for world (Fantasy Sports) domination.

 But as the person running a fantasy league, one of the toughest questions you might face is "Where should I host my fantasy draft?"
 Many opt for the simple online method, where all players get online at the same time and utilize the online draft rooms.
 But if you really want to make a party of it, you should consider doing it in person.

-Last Year's Losers House
+5. Last Year's Loser's House

-Those of you who have watched 'The League' know that in an effective Fantasy Sports league, the loser is punished.
+Those of you who have watched The League know that in an effective Fantasy Sports league, the loser is punished.
 The reason for this is more than just embarrassing your friends.
 It forces people to continue to give maximum effort for the entire season, even when they can't win anymore.
 This maximizes the integrity of the league for those who are still in the running.
-Well one effective way to punish the league's losing player is to force them to host and fund the following year's draft party.
-This includes getting together a draft board, preparing food and plenty of drinks and basically catering to the every need of those players who have proven themselves far superior as a player and a human being.
+Well, one effective way to punish the league's losing player is to force them to host and fund the following year's draft party.
+This includes getting together a draft board, preparing food and plenty of drinks and basically catering to every need of those players who have proven themselves far superior as a player and human beings.

 Who Gets First Pick?

 If you've seen The League you'll know that the random order generator is not sufficient when it comes to picking who gets the first pick.
 They devise crazy competitions and races to determine the draft order—here are some ideas they used and a few others:

-- Have the kids race for your order at one of your children's birthday parties
+- Have the kids race for your order at one of your children's birthday parties.

-- First one through airport security gets first pick
+- First one through airport security gets first pick.

-- Video game tournament to see who gets the honor
+- Video game tournament to see who gets the honor.

-- Who can eat the most <insert food> in an hour
+- Who can eat the most <insert food> in an hour.

-- The 'group dares' until only one person remains game
+- The 'group dares' until only one person remains game.